microsoft/Convert-Etl2Pcapng/README.md

 # Known issues

 - There will be three errors the first time \[Update|Register|Convert\]-Etl2Pcapng is run.
 The errors will go away during subsequent launches.
 This error is under investigation.
-- Windows PowerShell 5 users who have redirected their Documents folder to a cloud provider (i.e. OneDrive) may get the error below.
+- Windows PowerShell 5 users who have redirected their Documents folder to a cloud provider (i.e. OneDrive) may get the error below when etl2pcapng.exe is updated.
 This does not impact usage and is under investigation.

 ```
 Remove-Item : Access to the cloud file is denied